Keeping House

 An Over-The-Door Rack

-It looks a little hardware-store-y and I wasn’t sure about it.
-Then I put all my small spice jars and random packets on it and suddenly my shelves had actual room and I stopped losing things behind other things.
+It looks a little hardware-store-y and I wasn’t too sure about it at first.
+Then I put all my condiments, salad dressings, small spice jars, and random packets on it and suddenly my shelves had actual room and I stopped losing things behind other things.
 I’m not going to oversell it.
-It’s a rack on a door.
+I mean, it’s a rack on a door.
 But it works and I like it.

 Actual Lighting